cali221/Chocolate-Sales-ETL/README.md

 # Steps to Run
 ## Preparation
-1. Download the CSV file (Likely titled "Chocolate Sales (2).csv") from [here](https://www.kaggle.com/datasets/saidaminsaidaxmadov/chocolate-sales/versions/2)
+1. Download the CSV file (likely titled "Chocolate Sales (2).csv") from [here](https://www.kaggle.com/datasets/saidaminsaidaxmadov/chocolate-sales/versions/2)
 2. Create a directory called 'data' in the root directory of this project
 3. Move the downloaded CSV file, likely named "Chocolate Sales (2).csv", into the data directory
 4. Rename the CSV file as 'choco-sales.csv'